MarketingPipeline/Serverless-Guestbook/HOW_TO_SETUP.md

 # How To Setup Your Own Serveless Guestbook

+## After creating a template from this repo

 1. Go to Google Forms & Sign In

 2. Create a new form